Welcome to EOPS/CARE

 Extended Opportunity Programs and Services (EOPS)

 Extended Opportunity Programs and Services (EOPS) is committed to meeting the unique educational needs of students hindered by language, social, and economic disadvantages.
 Eligible students may receive a wide variety of services including, but not limited to, individualized counseling, peer support, book vouchers, and academic and transfer assistance.

 Cooperative Agencies Resources for Education (CARE)

-Single parents with dependent children under the age of 14 receiving CalWORKs, county cash aid, may also qualify for the CARE program.
-CARE provides additional support services such as study-time child care grants, meal tickets, and parent support groups.
+Single parent students with dependent children under the age of 14 receiving CalWORKs, county cash aid, may also qualify for the CARE program.
+CARE provides additional support services such as study-time child care grants, meal tickets, specialized workshops, and parent support groups.